-If you are thinking about buying insurance or making a claim, one of our financial guides can help.
+If you are thinking about buying insurance or making a claim, one of our money advisers can help.
 You can call them on 0808 808 00 00.

-We have more information in our booklet Travel and cancer (see page 122).
-Our Online Community forum on Travel insurance may also be helpful.
+We have more information in our booklet Travel and cancer.
+Our Online Community forum on Travel insurance may also be helpful (see page 136).